bmhorn/UPS-Lite/README.md

 # UPS-Lite

-This is the (rewritten) script to check the state of the UPS-Lite.
+This is a (rewritten) script to check the state of the UPS-Lite.
 It has been extended to publish the current state via MQTT.
+The topics are hardcoded
+- ups-lite/voltage
+- ups-lite/capacity

+It is still a work in progress.

 # MQTT
 All relevant date to connect to the broker are stored in the file mqtt_config.py.
-There exists an example file named mqtt_config_default.py
+There exists an example file named mqtt_config_default.py.
+Before you can start, you need of course an MQTT-Broker and you need to install paho-mqtt via `sudo pip3 install paho-mqtt`

 # Systemd service
 copy the file "UPS_Lite.service" into "/lib/systemd/system/"